 Once your cornea transplant is completed, you can expect to:

-- Receive several medications.
+- Receive medications.
 Eyedrops and, sometimes, oral medications immediately after cornea transplant and during recovery will help control infection, swelling and pain.
+Eyedrops to suppress the immune system help prevent cornea rejections.

-- Wear an eye patch.
-An eye patch may protect your eye as it heals after your surgery.
+- Wear eye protection.
+Eye shields or glasses protect your eye as it heals.

-- Protect your eye from injury.
+- Avoid injury.
 Plan to take it easy after your cornea transplant, and slowly work your way up to your normal activities, including exercise.
+Don't rub or press on your eye.
 For the rest of your life, you'll need to take extra precautions to avoid harming your eye.

 - Return for frequent follow-up exams.
-Expect frequent eye exams in which your doctor looks for complications in the first year after surgery.
+Expect to see your eye doctor regularly in the year after surgery to monitor your progress and look for complications.

 Most people who receive a cornea transplant will have their vision at least partially restored.
 What you can expect after your cornea transplant depends on the reason for your surgery and your health.

 Your risk of complications and cornea rejection continues for years after your cornea transplant.
-For this reason, expect to see your eye doctor annually.
+For this reason, see your eye doctor annually.
 Cornea rejection can often be managed with medications.

 Vision correction after surgery

-Your vision may initially be worse than before your surgery as your eye adjusts to the new cornea.
-It may take several months for your vision to improve.
+Your vision might initially be worse than before your surgery as your eye adjusts to the new cornea.
+It can take several months for your vision to improve.

 Once the outer layer of your cornea has healed — several weeks to several months after surgery — your eye doctor will work to make adjustments that can improve your vision, such as:

 - Correcting unevenness in your cornea (astigmatism).
-The stitches that hold the donor cornea in place on your eye may cause dips and bumps in your cornea, making your vision blurry in spots.
-Your doctor may correct some of this by releasing some stitches and tightening others.
+The stitches that hold the donor cornea in place on your eye might cause dips and bumps in your cornea, making your vision blurry in spots.
+Your doctor might correct some of this by releasing some stitches and tightening others.

 - Correcting vision problems.
 Refractive errors, such as nearsightedness and farsightedness, can be corrected with glasses, contact lenses or, in some cases, laser eye surgery.